FAIRmat-NFDI/nomad-docs/howto/develop/setup.md

    ```

    As snapshot tests do not connect to the server, the artifacts cannot be
-   fetched dynamically from the server and static files need to be used
+   fetched dynamically from the server and static files need to be used instead.
-   instead.
+   Note that you should not push these files to Git: the CI/CD pipeline will
+   automatically generate them.

 2. Run `yarn test` to run the whole suite or `yarn test [<filename>]` to run a
    specific test.